 In lots of places where it’s still 80 degrees every day, you only know it’s fall because there’s football being played!

-But on Michigan’s Mackinac Island, fall is done just right.
-Comfortable daytime temps and refreshingly crisp nights.
-Colorful leaves set against deep blue waters.
-An iconic weekend of Halloween celebrations.
+But on Michigan’s Mackinac Island, fall is done just right with comfortable daytime temps and refreshingly crisp nights starting right away in September.
+With colorful leaves set against deep blue waters.
+And with iconic Mackinac Island Halloween Weekend fun.

 Just as many people visit between Memorial Day and Labor Day because the summer weather on Mackinac Island is ideal, they come in September and October to experience an authentic autumn.
 Here’s the fall forecast for Mackinac Island this year: